sarahcstringer/scheduling-programs/README.md

 Finally, add the phone number that you used when signing up for your Twilio account.
 This will be the number that we send SMS messages to for this project, while it's still in a trial phase.
+When your project is in trial mode, you can only send Twilio messages to your own phone number.

 ```
 export TWILIO_RECEIVER_NUMBER=<your personal hone number, verified with Twilio>